Snowflake-Labs/sfquickstarts/README.md

 #### You get a `EACCES` error when installing gulp-cli
    - This means that your npm location needs to be updated.
 Follow the steps here: [Resolve EACCESS permissions](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally#manually-change-npms-default-directory)

+#### You get `Error: Cannot find module 'postcss'`
+   - It may not have been installed so run `npm install --save-dev postcss gulp-postcss` and then rerun `npm run serve`

 #### Write Your First Quickstart:

   1. Terminate the running server with `ctrl C` and and navigate to the `sfguides` source directory `cd sfguides/src`